Brendan Johnson

 Brendan Van Johnson (born June 24, 1975) is an American attorney who served as the 40th United States Attorney for the District of South Dakota.
-He is the son of former U.S. Senator Tim Johnson and currently is a partner at Robins Kaplan LLP, where he serves as the Chair of the Firm's National Business Litigation Group and Member of the Firm's Executive Board.
+He is the son of former U.S. Senator Tim Johnson and currently is a partner at Robins Kaplan LLP, where he serves as the Chair of the Firm's National Business Litigation Group and Member of the Firm's executive board.
 In 2024, Johnson was recognized as one of America's Top 200 Lawyers for his litigation work and representation of Native American tribes.

 Early life and education

 Johnson is the second son of United States Senator Tim Johnson, and his wife, Barbara (née Brooks) Johnson.
 He was born in Vermillion, South Dakota, and moved with his family to Washington, D.C. after his father was elected to Congress in 1986.
 In high school, he received all district honors in football and excelled as a wrestler.
 As a wrestler, he was known as "Magic Hips" and "Silver Lightning."

 He later returned to Vermillion to attend the University of South Dakota where he was selected for the Harry S. Truman Scholarship.
-Brendan went on to attend the University of Virginia School of Law where he was president of the Student Bar Association and a member of the Raven Honor Society.